Butcher series for Hamiltonian Poisson integrators through symplectic groupoids: Introduction

 \subsection{Context}

 A Poisson bracket on a smooth manifold $M$ equips the space of smooth functions of this manifold $\func{M}$ with a Lie algebra structure $(\func{M}, \{.,.\})$.
 Therefore, it is natural to ask about the existence of a Lie group integrating it.
-In the context of Poisson manifolds, there exists an extremely profitable approach to this question: instead of looking for a infinite-dimensional Lie group, we can try to construct a finite-dimensional Lie groupoid $\mathcal{G}$ over $M$.
+In the context of Poisson manifolds, there exists an extremely profitable approach to this question: instead of looking for an infinite-dimensional Lie group, one constructs a finite-dimensional Lie groupoid $\mathcal{G}$ over $M$.
 This Lie groupoid turns out to have a natural symplectic structure.
 Therefore, symplectic Lie groupoids are the global counterpart to Poisson structures.
-They encode in particular three different aspects of Poisson geometry: foliation theory (the partition of any Poisson manifold into leaves), symplectic geometry (the geometry along any leave) and Lie theory.
+They encode in particular three different aspects of Poisson geometry: foliation theory (the partition of any Poisson manifold into leaves), symplectic geometry (the geometry along any leaf) and Lie theory.
 Concerning the question of integrating the Lie algebra of smooth functions, there exists a group object keeping track of this integration inside the symplectic groupoid: the group of Lagrangian bisections.
 A major interest of symplectic groupoids in mechanics is the deep relation between Lagrangian bisections of the Lie groupoid $\mathcal{G}$ and Hamiltonian dynamics on $M.$

 Another interest of Lagrangian bisections lies in mathematical physics purposes.
 In \cite{Weinstein1987}, a formal correspondence is spelled between symplectic groupoids and $C^{*}$-algebra theory, where Lagrangian submanifolds are the elements of the non-commutative algebra.
 The groupoid inverse corresponds to the conjugation and the product law corresponds to the tensor product.
 There, Lagrangian bisections are unitary elements.
-This correspondence started a research program on deformation theory and the quantisation of Poisson manifold through symplectic groupoids.
-This brought in turn a considerable attention on the topic (\cite{weinstein1991, dSW, karabegov2005, hawkins2008}).
+At about the same time, the works \cite{Karasev1987, zakrzewski1990} started a research program on deformation theory and the quantisation of Poisson manifold through symplectic groupoids.
+This brought in turn a considerable attention on the topic \cite{weinstein1991, dSW, karabegov2005, hawkins2008}.